m4n0b0dy/Predicting_MnA/README.md

-# - Global Corporations Knowledge Graph (Company)--[size, location, industry]--(Company)
+# Using a Global Corporations Knowledge Graph to Predict Mergers and Acquisitions
-# - M&A KG Machine Learning: (Company)--[ACQUIRED]--(Company) Link Prediction

 ## Project Description
 Currently developing a Knowledge GraphDB with ~50k global corporations.
 Data extracted using SPARQL to query WikiData, WikiMedia’s massive Semantic Triplestore (~91m triples).

-## Project Goals
-Predict Mergers and Acquisitions using link prediction ML algorithms from metadata and graph embeddings (Node2Vec).
+Example Schema: (Company)--[size, location, industry]--(Company).
+Goal is to predict Mergers and Acquisitions using link prediction ML algorithms from metadata and graph embeddings (Node2Vec).
+Example prediction: (Company)--[ACQUIRED]--(Company)

 ## Project Status
 - [x] Write Wikidata Sparql Queries for global corporations and corp-to-corp acquisition relationships